Gabriella439/slides/nix-internals/slides.md

 Main ways to transform a derivation:

-* Copy the derivation to or from another machine
+* Copy the derivation between machines using `nix-copy-closure`
 * Add or remove the derivation from the set of garbage collection roots

-# Transforming a derivation: copy between machines
+# Transforming a derivation

-Use `nix-copy-closure` to copy derivations between machines:
+The main transformation s to copy the derivation between machines using `nix-copy-closure`

 ```bash
 $ nix-copy-closure --to gabriel@example.com /nix/store/21wp6p5cd55kwf6f5p91w2ac031ngyv5-empty.drv